-Michael Hurwitz is a partner in the Communications & Media Department.
+Michael Hurwitz is a partner and Co-Chair of the Communications & Media Department.
 Michael’s focus includes FCC regulatory policy for communications and media companies, regulatory review of mergers and acquisitions, and Internet- and programming-related litigation, arbitrations, and appeals of agency orders.
-Michael has participated in FCC rulemakings relating to net neutrality, online video, program carriage, program access, and media ownership.
+Michael has participated in FCC and CPUC rulemakings relating to broadband infrastructure, federal broadband benefits, spectrum policy, net neutrality, online video, program carriage, program access, and media ownership.
 Michael also advises communications and media companies on regulatory compliance issues.

 Michael has represented companies in the following matters: